Top Ten Questions About Motorhome Life

 We know how fortunate we are to be living full time in our motorhome, but we have made sacrifices to live the way we do.
 We sold our house, which we we had spent six years renovating and invested the profit so have some interest from that.

 Phil has a small military pension and we live very simply in our van, spending only on fuel, food and yes, I’ll admit to the odd bottle of wine!
-We reckon the cost of living in a motorhome for us is around ÂŁ18k to ÂŁ20k a year (including motorhome insurance and vehicle maintenance) but you could do it for less if you were really frugal and always wild camped; we probably spent 30% of our time on sites and the rest off grid motorhome living, or wild camping.
+We reckon the cost of living in a motorhome for us is around ÂŁ18k to ÂŁ20k a year (including motorhome insurance and vehicle maintenance) but you could do it for less if you were really frugal and always wild camped; we probably spent 30% of our time on sites and the rest off grid motorhome living, or wild camping

 What happens when motor home life has paled and we no longer want to be taking a full-time road trip?
 Well, we have great skills and are confident we can work again and renovate another house if we need to but who knows what the future holds….one of the reasons we jumped off that big ol’ hamster wheel when we did.

-best selling motorhome beginners ebook
+motorhome beginners guide

 3. It Takes Two